UsabilityEngineering/ux-portfolio-Subasamax/README.md

 ![Max Hibbard](/assets/Max.jpg)

 Hi I am Max Hibbard and I am a Computer Science Major and I wan't to be a programmer.
-I am currently taking Usability Enginering in order to get a good idea about how to make a program with good Usability, which is effeciency, effectiveness, and satisfaction.
+I am currently taking a class in Usability Enginering in order to get a good idea how to design a program with good usability, which is effeciency, effectiveness, and satisfaction.

 ## UX Team Project